-The WaNuLCAS model can predict crop yields in different strips (zones) within the alleys in a hedgerow intercropping system, by making modifications from the default settings as indicated in Table 4.2.
-The simulations presented here were made will version 1.1 as a first approximation of long term hedgerow intercropping experiments in Lampung (Indonesia); details of the experiments which form the inspiration for these simulations can be found in Van Noordwijk et al. (1998a).
-The 'P trees' have some characteristics in common with Peltophorum as we know that in Lampung experiments, while the 'G-tree' simulates Gliricidia.
-(Van Noordwijk, 1996a).
+The WaNuLCAS model can also predict crop yields in different strips (zones) within the alleys in a hedgerow intercropping system, by making modifications from the default settings as indicated in Table 4.3.
+The simulations presented here were made with version 3.0 as a first approximation of long-term hedgerow intercropping experiments in Lampung (Indonesia); details of the experiments that form the inspiration for these simulations can be found in Van Noordwijk et al. (1998a).

-Based on different tree characteristics ('P' and 'G' in Figure.
-4.4), the model predicts different pruning frequencies to be applied (one or twice per crop for P and two to three times per crop for G).
-Compared to the unfertilized Maize series of Fig. 4.1 which we include as 'control', both the P and the G trees can partly alleviate the yield decline over time.
-Averaged over four crops and expressed on a whole-field basis, predicted crop yields for the P hedgerow intercropping system are slightly below this control crop.
+Compared to the maize series of Fig. 4.1 and 4.2 which we include as 'control', the P trees can partly alleviate the yield decline over time, while the G trees the second crop in each year produces more biomass than the first crop.
+Averaged over four crops and expressed on a whole-field basis, predicted crop yields for the P hedgerow intercropping system are similar to this control crop while for the G hedgerow intercropping system are slightly higher than this control crop.
 Hedgerow intercropping will clearly give increased crop growth in zone 4, where the positive effects of mulch are felt, without much shading.
-For the P trees, however, zone 3 will drop below the control level in the third crop, and may give a yield similar to that of zone 2.

 The overall trend in crop yields is negative for P trees and less so for G trees, as the P system is gradually depleting its N stocks, in the absence of atmospheric N_2 fixation in P trees or maize.
-In the long term field experiments in Lampung crop yields for the control indeed declined rapidly, but no such yield decline was recorded for the treatments resembling P trees; this raises questions about additional sources of N in the field trials, not accounted for in the WaNuLCAS model (current fieldwork tries to resolve the possible contributions of subsurface flow of N in these experiments).
+In the long term field experiments in Lampung crop yields for the control indeed declined rapidly, but no such yield decline was recorded for the treatments resembling P trees.